MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 - ninja-build

 ::: moniker-end

-::: moniker range="vs-2019"

-Linux support for CMake projects requires the target machine to have a recent version of CMake.
-Often, the version offered by a distribution’s default package manager isn't recent enough to support all the features required by Visual Studio.
-Visual Studio 2019 detects whether a recent version of CMake is installed on the Linux system.
-If none is found, Visual Studio shows an info-bar at the top of the editor pane.
-It offers to install CMake for you from [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).

-The CMake support in Visual Studio requires the server mode support that was introduced in CMake 3.8.
-In Visual Studio 2019, version 3.14 or later is recommended.

-::: moniker-end

 ::: moniker range="vs-2017"

 The CMake support in Visual Studio requires the server mode support that was introduced in CMake 3.8.
 For a Microsoft-provided CMake variant, download the latest prebuilt binaries at [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).

 The binaries are installed in `~/.vs/cmake`.
 After deploying the binaries, your project automatically regenerates.
 If the CMake specified by the `cmakeExecutable` field in *CMakeSettings.json* is invalid (it doesn't exist or is an unsupported version), and the prebuilt binaries are present, Visual Studio ignores `cmakeExecutable` and uses the prebuilt binaries.

-:::moniker-end
+::: moniker-end
+::: moniker range=">=vs-2019"

+Linux support for CMake projects requires that the target machine have a recent version of CMake.
+Often, the version offered by a distribution's default package manager isn't recent enough to support all the features required by Visual Studio.
+Visual Studio 2019 detects whether a recent version of CMake is installed on the Linux system.
+If none is found, Visual Studio shows an info-bar at the top of the editor pane.
+It offers to install CMake for you from [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).

+You can use Visual Studio 2019 to build and debug on a remote Linux system or WSL, and CMake will be invoked on that system.
+Cmake version 3.14 or later should be installed on the target machine.

+::: moniker-end
 ::: moniker range="vs-2019"

 ## Create a new Linux CMake project